evo-ov7/poly/README.md

 ### Object Declaration

 `object name` - Declare the start of the definition of object `name`.
-The definitons for the object's fields will be on the following lines.
+The definitions for the object's fields will be on the following lines.

 ### Function Declaration